 If Ann’s estate was left “to my descendants, per capita” and she only had three children and no grandchildren, then her estate would be distributed 1/3 to each child.
 However, if Ann’s two grandchildren, Daniel and Elizabeth, were alive when Ann died, the distribution would change significantly to the following:

 Furthermore, if one of Ann’s children predeceases her and Ann’s estate planning documents state “to my children, per capita,” it is not necessary to determine whether Ann’s deceased child left any descendants who survived Ann.
 Under per capita distribution, assets are divided equally among the beneficiaries alive at the level stated in the estate planning documents.
-So, if Ann has two surviving children, Adam and Barbara, each of them inherits half of Ann’s estate regardless of whether or not Chris left descendants who survived Ann.
+So, if Ann has two surviving children, Adam and Barbara, each of them inherits equal shares of Ann’s estate regardless of whether or not Chris left descendants who survived Ann.

 There is no “right” or “wrong” distribution plan.
 For some people, per stirpes best reflects their wishes.
 In other cases, people choose per capita distribution.
 It’s important to understand the difference so you can make sure your trust and will reference the strategy that best aligns with your goals and wishes.